tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

 Here are the topics I am working on and how they are linked.
-Key research theme: effects of people working together to do different sorts of work (collaborative design, project evaluation, customer-supplier co-production, collective action).
+Key research theme: effects of people coming together to do different sorts of work (collaborative design, project evaluation, customer-supplier co-production, collective action).

 ![](uploads/Tian_Heong_Chan_Research_Topic_Network_Updated_Optimized_Shortened.svg)

 ### my story

-Before my PhD I worked for about six years at PSA Corp. (the Singapore-based company), focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
+Before my PhD I worked for about six years at PSA Singapore, focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
 The experience helped me see many pitfalls to new product development / project management.
-Now I research and teach on these topics, focusing on the process going from ideas to product.
+Now I research and teach on these topics, focusing on the people and process going from ideas to product.